Beyond the Obvious

 Putting It All Together

-Cardiovascular health is not just about what you eat and how much you move.
-It is about how you sleep, how you manage stress, who you spend time with, how you care for your teeth, and how you address your mental health.
+Cardiovascular health is not only about what is on your plate and how much you move.
+It is also about how you sleep, how you handle stress, who you share your life with, how you care for your teeth, and how you tend to your mental health.
+These habits reinforce one another.
+Better sleep makes stress easier to manage, strong relationships lift your mood, and good mental health makes every other healthy choice more sustainable.

-Your annual physical is an opportunity to discuss all of these factors with your doctor and create a comprehensive plan for protecting your heart.
+Your annual physical is the natural place to discuss these factors with your doctor and build a plan for protecting your heart, one that looks at the whole picture rather than a single number.

 Want a comprehensive cardiovascular risk assessment?
 Contact Zimmer Medical Group to schedule an appointment.
 We look at the whole picture, not just your cholesterol numbers.